since Alex Steinweiss created the first graphic album cover, the way

 records were presented became instrumental in selling music, all kinds

-the Long Playing records, invented by Columbia.
+the Long Playing record, the format devised by Columbia.

 cover art evolved from relatively simple yet stylish graphics to elaborate